-No action has been taken in any jurisdiction to permit a public offering of the Notes not exempted from the obligation to publish a prospectus or to permit the possession or distribution of the Information Memorandum or any other offer material where a specific action is required for said purpose.
-This Information Memorandum must not be distributed, directly or indirectly, in any jurisdiction in which such distribution represents a public offering of securities not exempted from the obligation to publish a prospectus.
-This Information Memorandum is not a public offering for the sale of securities nor a request for a public offering to purchase securities, and no offering of securities not exempted from the obligation to publish a prospectus shall be made in any jurisdiction in which such offering or sale would be considered in breach of the applicable legislation.
-Persons obtaining this Information Memorandum or any Notes or any interest in such Notes or any rights in respect of such Notes are required by the Issuer, the Guarantors and the Dealers, to inform themselves about and to observe any restrictions on the distribution of this Information Memorandum and the offering for sale of Notes or any interest in such Notes.
+No action has been taken in any jurisdiction to permit a public offering of the Notes not exempted from the obligation to publish a prospectus or to permit the possession or distribution of the Base Information Memorandum or any other offer material where a specific action is required for said purpose.
+This Base Information Memorandum must not be distributed, directly or indirectly, in any jurisdiction in which such distribution represents a public offering of securities not exempted from the obligation to publish a prospectus.
+This Base Information Memorandum is not a public offering for the sale of securities nor a request for a public offering to purchase securities, and no offering of securities not exempted from the obligation to publish a prospectus shall be made in any jurisdiction in which such offering or sale would be considered in breach of the applicable legislation.
+Persons obtaining this Base Information Memorandum or any Notes or any interest in such Notes or any rights in respect of such Notes are required by the Issuer, the Guarantors and the Dealers, to inform themselves about and to observe any restrictions on the distribution of this Base Information Memorandum and the offering for sale of Notes or any interest in such Notes or any rights in respect of such Notes.

-In particular, this Information Memorandum does not represent a prospectus approved and registered with the CNMV and the subscription of the Notes issued under the Programme does not represent a public offering pursuant to the provisions set out in Article 35 of the Securities Markets and Investment Services Act, which excludes the obligation to approve, register and publish a prospectus with the CNMV.
+In particular, this Base Information Memorandum does not represent a prospectus approved and registered with the CNMV and the subscription of the Notes issued under the Programme does not represent a public offering not exempted from the obligation to publish a prospectus pursuant to the provisions set out in Article 35 of the Securities Markets and Investment Services Act and in the Prospectus Regulation.